Media

 hvg.hu

-For 125 years, the BKV has been on track, on the occasion of which the city administration celebrates Budapest its great public transport all year round.
-The closing event is the Futour exhibition, which presents the futuristic wonders of MOME designers on paper and in mock-ups.
-Supposedly, any of them can become reality.
+BKV has been on track for 125 years, and the city administration is celebrating Budapest's excellent public transport throughout the year.
+The closing event is the Futour exhibition, which presents the futuristic wonder machines of MOME designers on paper and in model form.
+Allegedly, any of them could become a reality.

 Article